pilisp/pilisp/doc/Comparison-PiLisp-Clojure.md

 however, generate PiLisp stubs for many Dart Core classes and methods.
 See PiLisp forms that start with `dart/`.

+PiLisp calls keywords _terms_ and supports writing them either with a leading colon or a leading dot, i.e. `.a` is equivalent to `:a`.
+Terms are printed in the colon form.

 Destructuring is a powerful tool of thought.
 PiLisp supports destructuring in `let` bindings.
 By design, it does not support them in function signatures.